{/*

 1. Decide on the format that you are going to use

 What format would work best for your company and your employees?
-There are a few things to be considered here.
-For one, the resources that you have right now.
+There are several factors to consider here.
+For one, the resources you currently have.

 Also of importance is the needs of your company.
 You may choose to have a printed brand book.
 You may also opt for a soft copy that you can easily distribute to your employees or one that’s always available on your server.